mnieber/mnieber.github.io/_posts/2020-26-05-inserting-facets-into-react-components.markdown

 };
 ```

-Notes:

-1. The `CtrProvider` uses a `NestedDefaultPropsProvider` to provide the default properties to its children.
+Note that the `CtrProvider` uses a `NestedDefaultPropsProvider` to provide the default properties to its children.
 This means
     that when you nest `CtrProvider` instances, then their default properties will be merged.

 In the example below, CtrProvider is used to provide a TodoListCtr instance: